 Select proceedings of the Society's conferences are published by Hart Publishing (Oxford) as part of a special ESIL series.
-The 5th volume ''International law and...'' with contributions from the 10th Anniversary Conference in Vienna in September 2014, will be published on the 3rd of November.
-You can already Pre-order it.
+The 5th volume ''International law and...'' with contributions from the 10th Anniversary Conference in Vienna in September 2014, was published on 3 November 2016.
+Available for purchase on Hart Publishing.

 This is the fourth in the Series of Select Proceedings of the European Society of International Law (ESIL) featuring the most important and interesting papers presented at the previous ESIL Conference (Valencia, 2012).
 As usual, the best papers from that conference have been re-written, edited and drawn together by the two editors to present a perspective on what is a flourishing forum for the discussion of new ideas and scholarship on international law.

 Mariano J Aznar is Professor of Public International Law at the University Jaume I.

 Mary E Footer is Professor of International Economic Law at the University of Nottingham, School of Law

 From the Introduction by Mariano Aznar and Mary Footer: